 This post is also available in: हिन्दी (Hindi)

-Piles are treated on the basis of severity and the type of symptoms, type of piles and health condition of the person.
-The treatment consists of:
+Piles Hemorrhoids Treatment is done on the basis of severity and the type of symptoms, type of piles and health condition of the person.
+The Piles Hemorrhoids Treatment consists of:

 • Home care treatment

 • Minimally invasive procedure